 It’s safe to say that the Coronavirus pandemic is a time of crisis for most businesses.
-The stakes are high—in some cases, the very survival of businesses—and it’s important to handle these high-stakes negotiations the right way.
+The stakes are high—in some cases, the very survival of businesses—and it’s important to handle these high-stakes negotiations in times of crisis the right way.

 On a recent episode of Negotiations Ninja, I was joined by negotiations experts Gary Noesner and Allan Tsang (with negotiator Shane Ray Martin kind enough to moderate) to answer questions about the challenges negotiators are facing.

 With everyone’s fear levels higher than ever before, how do you stay calm and manage your emotions?
 How do you make the right decisions?
 The stakes are high—keep reading to learn a few strategies.

 Use your time wisely during the Coronavirus Crisis

 It’s important to be wise with time and use it to your advantage.
 You should take a moment to study the situation and get input from various sources.
 Then you must define and develop an effective strategy for moving forward.

 Sometimes that looks like dragging things out to exacerbate your counterparts’ pain points and help them come to agreeable terms.
 In crisis or hostage negotiations, it may look like taking breaks to regroup and reassess a plan of action.
 Buy yourself some time.